Arnotts (Scottish department store)

 Arnotts was a department store in Glasgow, Scotland.
-It became part of the House of Fraser and one of their group brands.
+Established as a drapery in 1850, the business became a department store in the 1870s.
+In 1936 it was bought by the company that became House of Fraser, who used the Arnotts brand for other acquisitions from the 1970s onward.
+The brand fell out of use and was extinguished in 1964.

 History

 The store was opened by John Arnott as a subsidiary of Arnott, Cannock & Co of Dublin in 1850 in Jamaica Street as a drapery.
-During 1886 the partnership between Arnott and Cannock was dissolved and Thomas Arnott, half brother of John, ran the store under the name of Arnott & Co..
+During 1886 the partnership between Arnott and Cannock was dissolved and Thomas Arnott, half brother of John, ran the store under the name of Arnott & Co.

 In 1864, the building was acquired from the trustees of the City of Glasgow Bank, expanding the store so by 1874 it was a department store.
 In 1891 the business was incorporated and by 1906 the store frontage was remodelled.
-During the 1920s and 30s the Company started to struggle and in 1936, Fraser, Sons & Co Ltd bought the business and created a new Arnott & Co company.
-Frasers modernised the store with the second and third floor being opened up to showroom space and adding of an elevator.
-In 1938, it was merged by Frasers with neighbour Robert Simpson & Co, who they had also purchased in 1936, to create Arnott Simpson Ltd. The two stores were reconstructed as one.
-In 1947, the Company Arnott-Simpsons was liquidated, along with Fraser, Sons & Co and the store became a trading name of the House of Fraser.
+During the 1920s and 1930s the company started to struggle and in 1936, Fraser, Sons & Co Ltd bought the business and created a new Arnott & Co company.
+Frasers modernised the store with the second and third floor being opened up to showroom space, and the addition of an elevator.
+In 1938, it was merged by Frasers with neighbour Robert Simpson & Sons, whom they had also purchased in 1936, to create Arnott-Simpson Ltd. The two stores were reconstructed as one.
+In 1947, the Arnott-Simpson company was liquidated, along with Fraser, Sons & Co, and Arnotts became a trading name of the House of Fraser.

-Further department stores acquired by House of Fraser were re-branded as Arnott Simpson until the Arnotts trading name was adopted for the majority of the group's stores in Scotland, including the acquired T. Baird & Sons group, and two of the House of Fraser's seven Edinburgh stores (including Patrick Thomson).
+Further department stores acquired by House of Fraser were successively re-branded as Arnotts during the 1970s and 80s, the trading name eventually being applied to the majority of the group's stores in Scotland.
+These included stores of the former T. Baird & Sons group and two of House of Fraser's seven Edinburgh stores (including Patrick Thomson).
 House of Fraser closed its last remaining Arnotts store, that in Paisley (formerly Robert Cochran & Sons purchased 1964), in January 2004.